 Esses esforços visam fornecer subsídios úteis e relevantes para a tomada de decisão baseadas em evidências no campo das doenças raras.
 Corroborando assim para o cumprimento dos objetivos gerais e específicos deste projeto.

-Têmis Maria Félix, Bibiana Mello de Oliveira, Milena Artifon, Isabelle Carvalho, Filipe Andrade Bernardi, Ida V. D. Schwartz, Jonas A. Saute, Victor E. F. Ferraz, Angelina X. Acosta, et al.
+Têmis Maria Félix1, , Bibiana Mello de Oliveira, Ida V. D. Schwartz, Milena Artifon, Isabelle Carvalho, Filipe Andrade Bernard, Jonas A. Saute, Domingos Alves, RARAS Network group, et al

 Para quaisquer dúvidas, comentários, problemas técnicos e sugestões relacionadas ao Atlas Brasileiro Online de Doenças Raras, entre em contato conosco através do formulário abaixo ou do nosso e-mail de suporte a qualquer momento: suporte@raras.org.br